Exam, Care, and Vaccination Recommendations

 We can do this at this visit or when you return for surgery.

-Make sure you're puppy is started on heartworm prevention
+Make sure you're puppy is started on once a month heartworm prevention

 Discuss the few products that actually work for flea control